mvrzan/salesforce-data-cloud-iceberg-s3-connector/README.md

 - Using this metadata, Data Cloud reads Parquet files directly from the cloud storage
 - Changes to the data are immediately visible to Data Cloud queries

-4. Deployment Flow:
+4. **Deployment Flow**:

 - Deploy the connector as a Heroku app
 - Configure the Apache Iceberg connector in Data Cloud
 - Point Data Cloud to your Heroku app URL
 - Data Cloud can now query your cloud storage data
+- Express middleware validates the incoming authorization token

-This implementation allows you to leverage Data Cloud's powerful analytics capabilities while keeping your data in place on the cloud, reducing data duplication, transfer costs, and synchronization complexity.
+This implementation allows you to leverage Data Cloud's powerful capabilities while keeping your data in place on the cloud, reducing data duplication, transfer costs, and synchronization complexity.

 > NOTE: This project follows the open source Apache Iceberg API [specifications](https://github.com/apache/iceberg/blob/7f3f450bbddf55bb383ff1409d6d0ca4557c9ffc/open-api/rest-catalog-open-api.yaml), however, for the sake of simplicity, not every route and response is implemented.
 Just a minimal amount to go through the Data Cloud configuration process.